 - for a medium-sized company the turnover limit rises from £25.9m to £36m and the balance sheet total limit rises from £12.9m to £18m.
 The total number of employees remains at a maximum of 250

 We realise that some of you will want further information and so we are currently working on producing more detailed guidance on some of these changes later in the year.
-Keep an eye on our site for updates.
+Keep an eye on our website for updates.